Polydile/dile-components/packages/dile-form-mixin/README.md

 # @dile/dile-form-mixin

-Mixin to apply more functionality to forms.
+Mixins to apply more functionality to forms.

 ## Usage